niranjan-kmit/image-api/README.md

 Image Api is simple rest full microservice which interacting with the imguru opensource rest api for uploading the images and updating the images et....

+Please go through the  link https://apidocs.imgur.com/#intro to register the Application to Imguru and get the ClientId and SecretId Details. replace those values in application.yml file.

 ##### Register The User :
 `curl --location 'http://localhost:8080/api/users/register' \
 --header 'Content-Type: application/json' \